 One of the best hidden gems in New York City is Aire Ancient Baths.
 Channeling ancient Greek and Roman bath houses it’s a serene and rejuvenating experience and one of the best things to do on a rainy day in NYC.

-There are no cell phones allowed and Aire limits the amount of people in the bath house so the experience is a nice reprieve from the bustling city.
+There are no cell phones allowed and Aire limits the amount of people in the bath house so the experience is a nice reprieve from the hustle of city living.

-There are a handful of options to choose from so you can spend as much or as little as you’d like.
-Aire Ancient Baths also has massages so you can make a full spa day out of it and avoid a rainy day in NYC.
+There are a handful of options to choose from so you can spend as much time as you’d like.
+And yes, massages are also offered.
+Hard to beat a full spa day while avoiding rainy days in NYC.

-Beloved by locals and visitors alike, the Strand Bookstore is one of the most iconic bookstores in New York City and one of the best places to spend rainy days in NYC.
+The Strand is the city’s most iconic bookstores and one of the best places to spend rainy days in NYC.

 Looking for more independent bookstores to spend a New York City rainy day in?
 Check out 12+ Charming New York City Bookstores You Can’t Help But Love.